Hire the Top 3% of Freelance Integration Developers

 Regardless of your team’s needs, there are certain skills in the realm of software integration that you’ll want to look for on a candidate’s résumé to ensure a strong developer fit with respect to the everyday use cases that may arise.

 Enterprise experience – Next, look for prior experience that matches both the scale of your enterprise, as well as the complexity of the project at hand.
-An integration developer might need to handle sensitive data and deal with all the privacy and security concerns that come with it.
+Developers might need to handle sensitive data and deal with all the privacy and security concerns that come with it.
 Depending on the complexity, they may need to employ (or build entirely new) integration platforms to connect existing services that wouldn’t otherwise fit together neatly.
 These are tasks that you definitely don’t want to hand to an amateur—you’ll want to see a solid track record here.

 API development – API programmers focus on how applications communicate with one another.
 Conventions like REST ensure that API designs follow standardized, predictable patterns, streamlining productivity for the developers who work with them.
 An integration developer will spend a great deal of time working with, designing, implementing, and maintaining APIs of all shapes and sizes.

 Database development – Databases are the essential repositories of data that power software applications.
 Data management skills are crucial for most integration services.
 Managing data at scale can be extraordinarily complex, and sensitive data comes with serious security risks that an organization may be liable for if mishandled.
-A skilled integration developer will understand these risks and know what steps need to be taken to mitigate them.
+A skilled developer will understand these risks and know what steps need to be taken to mitigate them.
 Beyond security, other important database skills include proper schema design and query optimization.

 Testing abilities – Keep an eye out for knowledge of software testing.
 A Java developer who lists their experience with JUnit, for example, is signaling that they care about code quality and long-term maintainability.
 After all, what good is the solution if it can’t be updated in the future when bugs invariably arise?
 Testing helps developers find as many of those bugs as possible before the code goes live the first time.

-Complementary Tech Skills for Integration Developers
+Complementary Technology Skills for Integration Developers

 Along with these core integration development skills, a strong candidate must have exposure to a breadth of related tools and technologies.
 This list describes some of the most popular programming languages and tools that an integration developer might be expected to use: